Lana-L/lines-game/README.md

 - Lines clear when wrap around (eg, three balls at the end of line seven, and two balls at start of line eight will clear out the line) ✅ fixed by adding end of line boundary checking
 - Sometimes game does not give a game over message when there are no spaces left ⁉️
 - Sometimes game gives a game over message when there is one space left ⁉️
+- Freebie lines (ie, line completed by random placement of balls) are not being removed ❌

 ### Extra changes following user testing